xTunner/frontend/resources/assets/docs/manually.md

 The first thing to do is to add an empty `circle.yml` file to the root directory of your repository.
-We recommend adding this on a branch the first time so you don't piss off your colleagues.
+We recommend adding this on a branch the first time so that your colleagues can continue building as before while you iterate on the configuration.

 We have provided a
 [full reference for the `circle.yml` file](/docs/configuration)